Numerical investigation of twin-screw pump by use of CFD

 Increasing demands for high-performance screw pumps in oil and gas and other applications require a deep understanding of the fluid flow field inside the machine.
 Unfortunately, some important influence factors on the performance are difficult to observe by experiments.
 However, it is possible to study such effects using well-validated computational fluid dynamics (CFD) models.

-The novel structured numerical mesh consisting of a single computational domain for moving screw pump rotors allows 3D CFD simulation of such machines.
+The structured numerical mesh consisting of a single computational domain for moving screw pump rotors allows 3D CFD simulation of such machines.
 The mesh is generated by the unique grid generation software SCORG.

 It was integrated with the commercial CFD solver STAR-CCM+ by user-defined functions (UDF) to manipulate predefined numerical grids to obtain pressure and velocity fields within the machine.
 This allowed calculation of instantaneous mass flow rates, rotor torque, local pressure field, velocity field and other performance indicators, including the indicated power.